SynfiniDLT/daml-tokenization-toolkit/README.md

 #### Step 4: Edit the users.json File for Ledger Identification

-1. In the ~/demo-config/users folder, there is a users.json file to store user information for ledger identification.
-1. The users.json file has an array of user objects, each containing the userId from Auth0 and the corresponding primaryParty for ledger identification.
-Replace your-auth0-user-id and another-auth0-user-id with the actual user IDs from Auth0.
-1. Ensure that the userId in each object corresponds to the sub (subject) field in the Auth0 user profile.
-You can find the userId in the Auth0 ID Token received during authentication.
-1. The primaryParty field is the default party used to issue commands to the ledger.
+In the demo-config/users folder, there is a users.json file to store user information for ledger identification.
+The users.json file has an array of user objects, each containing the userId from Auth0 and the corresponding primaryParty for ledger identification.
+Replace the user IDs with the actual user IDs from Auth0.
+Unfortunately this process has not yet been automated so manual editing is required.
+Ensure that the userId in each object corresponds to the sub (subject) field in the Auth0 user profile.
+The primaryParty field is the default party used to issue commands to the ledger.
 If logged into the UI, the user will act as this party.
-1. Save and commit the users.json file to your version control system (e.g., Git) to keep it in sync with your codebase.
+There is no need to edit this field.

 Whenever a user logs in, the UI retrieves the user from the participant node which has a user ID matching the Auth0 subject.
 This allows it to find the user's corresponding primaryParty.